Texasville: Recut

-In 1992 Bogdanovich recut the film for the Movie Channel so it ran 28 minutes longer.
+In 1992, Bogdanovich recut the film for The Movie Channel so it ran 28 minutes longer.
 "This is the way Texasville should have been seen when it was originally released," he said.
 "We had to take out a lot of the dramatic scenes between Jeff (Bridges) and Cybill and between Jeff and Timothy Bottoms.
 There was also a wonderful scene at the Centennial when Cybill sings a hymn.
 The balance between comedy and drama was off, so when the movie turned out to be a drama, people were thrown.
 Whereas the correct version, the longer version, has a better balance."
 Bogdanovoch said the film was originally cut "under a lot of pressure.
-It didn't turn out like we wanted -- at all.
+It didn't turn out like we wanted—at all.
 It was rather sad.
 So now we're glad to have this second chance."

+In 2023, both the original theatrical version and a black-and-white version of the director's cut, produced in collaboration with cinematographer Nicholas von Sternberg, were included in a two-disc set of The Last Picture Show from The Criterion Collection.